dlstreamer/dlstreamer/docs/source/dev_guide/advanced_install/advanced_install_guide_prerequisites.md

 > version](https://github.com/intel/linux-npu-driver/releases).
 Please
 > pay attention to **access to the device as a non-root user**.

-Note that the following error can occur when running Intel® DL Streamer on NPU device:
+Note that the following error can occur when running DL Streamer on NPU device:

 ```bash